Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:17: The FAA closes down all New York City-area airports.
-The city had initially asked the FAA to close down the airports.
+The city had initially asked the FAA to do so.

-9:17:02: CBS News correspondent Jim Stewart in Washington mentions that in the intelligence community, Osama bin Laden is a probable suspect.
+9:17:02: CBS News correspondent Jim Stewart in Washington, D.C. mentions that in the intelligence community, Osama bin Laden is a probable suspect.

 9:18: CNN makes reference to foul play for the first time, stating the FBI was investigating a report of plane hijacking.
 CNN changes headline to read "AP: Plane was hijacked before crashes".